Grow Me Instead Grow Me Instead

 A native of South Australia, this evergreen hardy plant forms a dense, weed suppressing ground cover that will easily cover one square metre.
 This species thrives if grown in freely-drained soil and full-sun.
 The flowers are white or pink and occur from winter to summer.
 Sweet fleshy fruits provide food for native birds.

-Alternative Plant Grevilleas
+Alternative Plant Grevillea Groundcovers

 Grevillea species and cultivars